ztyyLV/web-twain-docs/faq/how-to-test-if-your-device-is-SANE-compliant.md

 # Troubleshooting

-## How to test if your device is SANE compliant
+## How to test if your device is SANE compliant?

 There are 3 ways to verify whether your scanner is SANE compliant.